Chajka42/algorithms/README.md

 # algorithms
-my solutions for some algorithmic tasks
+my solutions for some difficult algorithmic tasks